 Mary Burns, jacquard weaver

-Her looms range in width from 10” to 10’.
+Her looms have ranged in width from 10 inches to 10 feet.
 She teaches tapestry and other forms of weaving as well as felting.

 She has displayed her work in art exhibits and shows including several art and science collaborations, and has received many awards including the Best of Show in Wausau’s Festival of Arts in 2012 and in 2008.